-- 1. Are the otological and audiological reports required to be on the school district's forms for eligibility, or can we use a medical report instead? - To determine initial documentation of Deaf/Hard of Hearing, TAC §89.1040(c)(3) requires an otological examination and an audiological assessment. - The requirement does not indicate that results must be on a specific form. - Required components that must be present - Otological - results of the examination - doctor's signature, credentials, and date - Audiological - audiologist's signature, credentials, and date - description of the implications of the hearing loss for the student's hearing, in a variety of circumstances, with or without recommended amplification - 2.
+- 1. Is the audiological report required to be on the school district's form for eligibility, or can we use a medical report instead? - To determine initial documentation of Deaf/Hard of Hearing, TAC §89.1040(c)(3) requires an audiological assessment. - The requirement does not indicate that results must be on a specific form. - Required components that must be present - Audiological - audiologist's signature, credentials, and date - description of the implications of the hearing loss for the student's hearing, in a variety of circumstances, with or without recommended amplification - 2.
 If a student qualified as DHH because of ear infections that are now cleared up, do we dismiss the student from special education? - The Office of Special Education Programs (OSEP) provides guidance through the Policy Letter to Blodgett (2014) stating that if the student's medical reports indicate that a conductive loss has been corrected, it is still imperative that the Full and Individual Evaluation address whether the need for special education and related services remains.
-Correction of the conductive loss does not automatically mean that language and academic needs have been resolved. - "The evaluation must be sufficiently comprehensive to identify the child's potential need for special education and related services, whether or not commonly linked to the disability category in which the child was previously identified (34 CFR §300.304(c)(6))." - "The child's language needs and whether he qualifies under the 'Speech or language impairment' category would be important considerations when evaluating that child's continued eligibility for services (OSEP 2014)".

-3. The audiologist is recommending an Auditory Brainstem Response (ABR), and the parents are asking us to pay for it.
-Are we required to do so because it is a medical evaluation?
+Correction of the conductive loss does not automatically mean that language and academic needs have been resolved. - "The evaluation must be sufficiently comprehensive to identify the child's potential need for special education and related services, whether or not commonly linked to the disability category in which the child was previously identified (34 CFR §300.304(c)(6))." - "The child's language needs and whether he qualifies under the 'Speech or language impairment' category would be important considerations when evaluating that child's continued eligibility for services (OSEP 2014)". - 3.
+The audiologist is recommending an Auditory Brainstem Response (ABR), and the parents are asking us to pay for it.
+Are we required to do so because it is a medical evaluation? - Yes.

-- Yes.
 To determine whether a student is DHH, TAC §89.1040(c)(3) requires an audiological assessment.
 An ABR may be required to obtain the audiological information.
 The LEA is responsible for obtaining the ABR if it is needed to determine whether the student is a student with a disability. - LEAs are required to ensure that students are "assessed in all areas of suspected disability, including, if appropriate, health, vision, hearing, social and emotional status, general intelligence, academic performance, communicative status, and motor abilities" (34 CFR §300.304(c)(4)). - 4.
-Are otological and audiological evaluations required annually or every three years? - The otological and audiological evaluations are required to determine the presence of the disability, which occurs during the initial evaluation.
+Are audiological evaluations required annually or every three years? - The audiological evaluation is required to determine the presence of the disability, which occurs during the initial evaluation.
 The admission, review, and dismissal (ARD) committee does not need to determine the continued presence of the disability, unless there have been changes to a student's auditory performance that may impact their IEP. - The ARD committee is required to determine if the student's disability continues to adversely impact the student's education. - It is best practice for a student who is DHH and uses amplification devices to be seen by an audiologist annually